Virtual Education Programs

 While fun and informative for all ages, these programs target Grade 3 Ontario curriculum objectives and are especially suited to children aged 7 and up.

-Spend 30-minutes engaging virtually with our Museum Educator and have a live private tour of one of our historic buildings and its artifacts.
+Spend 30-minutes engaging virtually with a costumed Museum staff member and have a live private tour of one of our historic buildings and its artifacts.
 Don't forget to bring your questions!
 Participants may select one of the following buildings as the location for their live chat:

 - South Lake School House - Interpretation highlights include school activities, teaching in the 1800s and Victorian student life